 Join us as we give WordPress a boost during Contribute 2 WP!

 The upcoming two-day contributor sprint starts October 29, and it’s a great way to collaborate, share ideas, get in touch with friends, and most importantly, help make WordPress better!

 All we ask is for two hours of your time.
 You can help with translations, finding bugs, editing video, or any of the other activities listed here.
-Sign up below to make your two-hour pledge!
+See below for details on where you can make the biggest impact, and make your two-hour pledge today!

 Open Source: The Power of Community

 Open source projects depend on the contributions of community members, for everything from catching bugs and suggesting improvements, to making the overall experience better.

 WordPress now powers more than 42 percent of the web thanks to the mostly-volunteer work of its community members.
 Without its thriving community, WordPress would not be what it is today.

 But as the pandemic has affected so many things around the globe, WordPress too has been hampered by more than a year and a half of widespread challenges and restrictions around in-person events with our WordPress friends.